D00mch/working-script/README.md

 Below is the text for the article.
 There is also a code that works.

-# Writing Clojure script to open Docker and 2 terminal windows
+# Writing a Clojure Script to Open Docker and Two Terminal Windows

-If you are looking for an alternative to bash scripts, consider using Clojure for your scripting needs.
+If you are looking for an alternative to bash scripts and already know Clojure, consider using it for your scripting needs.
 While the [Babashka](https://github.com/babashka/babashka) library is a popular choice, there are other options available as well.

 Using the [robot](https://github.com/D00mch/robot) library, we'll demonstrate how to make a desktop script that completes the tasks listed below (which I wanted to delegate to a machine rather than performing myself):

-1. Start a docker process.
+1. Start a docker process (ensure it's running).
-2. Run a `docker-compose up` in the working directory in a terminal window;
+2. Open a terminal window in the working directory and run: `docker-compose up`.
-3. Open another terminal window with `lein repl`.
+3. Open another terminal tab with `lein repl`.

-In other words, I want to have the running processes displayed in two terminal tabs and be sure that Docker is running.
+In other words, I want to have two running processes displayed in two terminal tabs and be sure that Docker is running.

 ## Preparation / Prerequisites